All assignments will be provided on this page.

 All assignments are due at 11:55PM on the due date, unless otherwise specified.

-When slip days are used, you should clearly indicate so at the beginning of the assignment writeup.
+many slip days you used at the beginning of the assignment

 Other than slip days, no extensions will be given unless there are exceptional circumstances (such as severe sickness, not because you have too much other work).
 Such extensions must be requested and approved by the instructor (via e-mail, phone, or in person) before the due date for the assignment.
 Last minute requests are likely to be denied.